MotahPedro/Vet-Clinic-Rest-API/README.md

 7 - Use the command **npm start** in the VS Code terminal to start the program

-8 - Open an application supporting the documentation of requests made by APIs such as Postman or Insomnia.
+8 - Open an application supporting the documentation of requests made by APIs called PostMan.

 9 - Create the following routes: